top of page

 1

-In order to meet the requirements of the mandate, the poster must be:
+In order to meet the requirements of the mandate, the poster must:

 1. Contain only the exact text as set out in the statute, with no additional text or imagery.